 Have you got the right cover?

 Most travel insurance policies provide an option to cover extras such as cruises and winter sports.
 Covering these additional activities will ensure you are covered for injuries related to those specific activities, otherwise, you could invalidate your insurance or not be able to claim.
-Some insurers, such as Staysure, also offer cover if you need to travel against FCDO advice for an essential trip, so check the policy documents carefully to ensure you have the right cover.
+Some insurers, such as Staysure, also offer cover if you need to travel against FCDO advice for an essential trip if you purchase the additional cover, so check the policy documents carefully to ensure you have the right cover.